 Do NOT shortcut this step.
 You are setting the context for what you are reading, and it will serve you well in understanding what you are reading.
 Since you are serious about your desire to learn, to study and understand this book, get yourself a study notebook and start recording your observations as you study.
 Make sure this notebook is a loose-leaf so you can add pages over time as you record new observations.
 A $2.00 three ring binder with a pack of notebook paper will do just fine.

-As you are defining the context, read literature outside the Bible that gives you insight into the history surrounding the events you are reading about.
+As you are defining the context, read literature outside the Bible that gives you insight into the history surrounding the events about which you are reading.
 Make sure you select literature that does not do interpretive work for you, but rather lays out nothing more than the history.
 "Just the facts, ma'am."
 This is what happened.

 Here is what setting the context does for you:

 - Does it help your understanding of the Bible to know that Haggai prophesied after the exile rather than during or before?
 You may be asking, "What exile."
 Give yourself time.
 Do what you are reading here, and things like that will make sense, and be wonderfully helpful to you.

 - Does it make a difference to your understanding to know what the Jewish expectations of the Messiah were?
 The Jews where expecting a "conquering" Messiah who would get the oppressive Roman boot off their necks.

 - Does it make any difference to know that Corinth and Philippi were hard-core military cities while Ephesus was an intellectual center where people sat around and arrogantly explored the newest thoughts and ideas?